The Familiar

 The burly man was now just a foot high, then less.
 He dangled by his arm’s from the coyote’s muzzle, and he blubbered, sounding like a frightened child—or a toy.
 Jeve could only imagine what the canine looked like to him now.

-Instead of following, the coyote sat on her haunches, and raised one paw off the ground.
+The coyote sat on her haunches, and raised one paw off the ground.
 The running man jerked to a stop, and fell over, as if his feet had been caught in a rope.
 He shrieked as he began to be dragged back toward them, shrinking on the way.

 He came to rest at just a few inches high, directly under the coyote’s paw, on his back staring up.
 “No!” he yelled up, crying hysterically.
 “Please!
 Please don’t eat me!
 I don’t want to be eaten!
 Please don’t!”